EmilyHan22/CITS3403-Project/README.md

 | Aagney Singh    | 23739771 | aagney2         |

 ### Instructions for how to launch the application.
+Using 'flask run' command, then copy the IP address into the browser to see the active website.

 ### Instructions for how to run the tests for the application.
+- Using dummy data entries to test the logger and visualise functions.
+- Using dummy accounts to test the share feed function.
+- Purposely entering invalid entries, to test the invalid input responses.